Emmotes/ic_spoilers/docs/shadowheart.md

 <p>
 <pre>
 {
+    "id": 1757,
+    "flavour_text": "",
+    "description": {
+        "desc": "Shadowheart creates an Illusory Duplicate of herself which hides in the formation and applies Twilight Trickery and Light in the Dark to Champions relative to itself with half the range as normal.
+The duplicate positions itself in the same formation slot as the Champion in the formation with the highest DEX score.
+Ties go to the Champion in the highest bench seat.", "post": {
+            "conditions": [
+                {
+                    "condition": "not static_desc",
+                    "desc": "^^Illusory Duplicate Source: $shadowheart_illusory_duplicate_target^Twilight Trickery Damage Buff: $shadowheart_twilight_trickery_amount%^Light In The Dark Heal Amount: $shadowheart_light_in_the_dark_amount"
+                }
+            ]
+        }
+    },
     "effect_keys": [
         {
             "off_when_benched": true,
             "effect_string": "shadowheart_invoke_duplicity",
-            "targets": ["self_slot"],
+            "targets": [
+                "self_slot"
+            ],
             "skip_effect_key_desc": true
         },
         {
-            "amount_expr": "upgrade_amount(13275,0)",
             "off_when_benched": true,
-            "use_computed_amount_for_description": true,
             "effect_string": "hero_dps_multiplier_mult,0",
-            "override_key_desc": "Twilight Trickery - Increases the damage of $target by $amount%", "targets": [{
+            "override_key_desc": "Twilight Trickery - Increases the damage of $target by $amount%", "amount_expr": "upgrade_amount(13275,0)",
-                "distance": 1,
+            "targets": [
+                {
-                "type": "distance"
+                    "type": "distance",
-            }]
+                    "distance": 1
+                }
+            ],
+            "use_computed_amount_for_description": true
         },
         {
-            "amount_expr": "upgrade_amount(13277,0)",
             "off_when_benched": true,
-            "use_computed_amount_for_description": true,
             "effect_string": "heal,0",
-            "override_key_desc": "Light In The Dark - Heals $target for $amount every second", "targets": ["next_col"]
+            "override_key_desc": "Light In The Dark - Heals $target for $amount every second", "amount_expr": "upgrade_amount(13277,0)",
+            "targets": [
+                "next_col"
+            ],
+            "use_computed_amount_for_description": true
         }
     ],
     "requirements": "",
-    "description": {
-        "post": {"conditions": [{
-            "condition": "not static_desc",
-            "desc": "^^Illusory Duplicate Source: $shadowheart_illusory_duplicate_target^Twilight Trickery Damage Buff: $shadowheart_twilight_trickery_amount%^Light In The Dark Heal Amount: $shadowheart_light_in_the_dark_amount"
-        }]},
-        "desc": "Shadowheart creates an Illusory Duplicate of herself which hides in the formation and applies Twilight Trickery and Light in the Dark to Champions relative to itself with half the range as normal.
-The duplicate positions itself in the same formation slot as the Champion in the formation with the highest DEX score.
-Ties go to the Champion in the highest bench seat."
-    },
-    "id": 1757,
-    "flavour_text": "",
     "graphic_id": 21364,
     "properties": {
+        "is_formation_ability": true,
         "is_positional_ability": true,
+        "owner_use_outgoing_description": false,
+        "use_owner_override": true,
         "indexed_effect_properties": true,
-        "is_formation_ability": true,
-        "use_owner_override": true,
-        "owner_use_outgoing_description": false,
         "per_effect_index_bonuses": true
     }
 }